-Posts include days 459-468 in reverse chronological order.
+Posts include days 459-468 in chronological order.
 Click to read each short story.

 Port Arthur was the location of the first juvenile detention center in the British Empire.
 The announcer on the boat explained that the kids were mixed with adults.
 At ten years old, they were legally responsible for their own actions.
 It was sad because most of them were just trying to survive the streets of London and were homeless.

 Be part of the family of monthly contributors who receive access to exclusive content.

 Throughout her wild 3-week journey backpacking 220+ miles in the California Sierra Mountains, Christy encountered freezing temperatures, pelting hail storms, and losing her way, but found trail family, incredible views, and experiences that would change her life forever.
 Hiking up and over ten different mountain passes gave Christy a lot of time to think about why her nine-year marriage was falling apart, gave her the chance to truly embody her individualism, time to make new friends, and the strength she would need on and off the trail.
 Her life could never again be the same.

 This is one woman’s account of the three weeks she spent on the iconic trail.

 From Readers Favorite: “... a compelling non-fiction adventure story of finding strength in the face of adversity and learning how to believe in yourself.”